Businessman Klaus Becker starts his own business with EDEKA on August 1st

 Customer satisfaction continues to have the highest priority

-Freshness, personal service and customer satisfaction have the highest priority for Klaus Becker.
-He already knows his customers from his position as store manager and always has an open ear for their needs – an offer that is not available everywhere.
-In his EDEKA store, customers will find around 15,000 items on a sales area of around 1,100 square meters, from GUT&GÜNSTIG products at discount prices to branded items and regional, national and international specialties.
-The 32 employees and three trainees provide advice at the service counters for meat, sausage and cheese or are available to help in the store with questions about the products and ingredients.
-“With the commitment and passion of each individual, we can successfully develop the market,
+Customers will find around 15,000 items on a sales area of around 1,100 square meters, from GUT&GÜNSTIG products at discount prices to branded items and regional, national and international specialties.
+The 32 employees and three trainees provide advice at the service counters for meat, sausage, and cheese or are available to help in the store with questions about the products and ingredients.
+“With the commitment and passion of each individual, we can successfully develop the market.

 Connected to the region